Scientific research has shown that meditation has many benefits for your well-being, including:

 10 Tips on Getting Started with Meditation

 - Sit tall.
 The most common and accessible position for meditation is sitting.
-Sit on the floor, in a chair or on a stool.
-If you are seated on the floor it is often most comfortable to sit cross-legged on a cushion.
+Sit on the floor, in a chair, or on a stool.
+If you are seated on the floor, it is often most comfortable to sit cross-legged on a cushion.
 Comfort is key.
 Now imagine a thread extending from the top of your head, pulling your back, neck and head straight up towards the ceiling in a straight line.
 Sit tall.

 - Be still and silent.
 Now that you are sitting tall and relaxed, take a moment to be still.
 Just sit.
-Be aware of your surroundings, your body, the sounds around you.
+Be aware of your surroundings, your body, and the sounds around you.
 Don’t react or attempt to change anything.
 Just be aware.

 - Breathe.
 Turn your attention to your breath.
 Breathe silently, yet deeply.
 Engage your diaphragm and fill your lungs, but do not force your breath.
-Notice how your breath feels in your nose, throat, chest and belly as it flows in and out.
+Notice how your breath feels in your nose, throat, chest, and belly as it flows in and out.

 - Establish a mantra.
-A mantra is a sound, word or phrase that can be repeated throughout your meditation.
-Mantras can have spiritual, vibrational and transformative benefits, or they can simply provide a point of focus during meditation.
+A mantra is a sound, word, or phrase that can be repeated throughout your meditation.
+Mantras can have spiritual, vibrational, and transformative benefits, or they can simply provide a point of focus during meditation.
 They can be spoken aloud or silently to yourself.
 A simple and easy mantra for beginners is to silently say with each breath, “I am breathing in, I am breathing out.”

 - Calm your mind.
 As you focus on your breath or mantra, your mind will begin to calm and become present.
 This does not mean that thoughts will cease to arise.
 As thoughts come to you, simply acknowledge them, set them aside, and return your attention to your breath or mantra.
 Don’t dwell on your thoughts.
 Some days your mind will be busy and filled with inner chatter, other days it will remain calm and focused.
-Neither is good, nor bad.
+Neither is good nor bad.

 - When to end your practice.
-There is no correct length of time to practice meditation, however when first beginning it is often easier to sit for shorter periods of time (5 to 10 minutes).
+There is no correct length of time to practice meditation; however, when first beginning, it is often easier to sit for shorter periods of time (5 to 10 minutes).
 As you become more comfortable with your practice, meditate longer.
 Set an alarm if you prefer to sit for a predetermined length of time.
 Another option is to decide on the number of breaths you will count before ending your practice.

 - Practice often.
 Consistency is more important than quantity.
 Meditating for 5-10 minutes every day will reward you with far greater benefits than meditating for two hours, one day a week.